Congress Passes Short-Term Continuing Resolution and Funds Zika Response

 - The Public Health and Social Services Emergency Fund (PHSSEF) will receive $387 million to “prevent, prepare for, and respond to Zika virus, health conditions related to such virus, and other vector-borne diseases…develop necessary countermeasures and vaccines, including the development and purchase of vaccines, therapeutics, diagnostics, necessary medical supplies…”

 - Centers for Disease Control and Prevention (CDC) will receive $394 million for CDC-Wide Activities and Program Support “to prevent, prepare for, and respond to Zika virus, health conditions related to such virus, and other vector-borne diseases” Of the $394 million, $44 million will be returned to the Public Health Emergency Preparedness cooperative agreement program which has funded Zika outbreak activities so far.

 The President is expected to sign H.R.
 5325 and released a statement of Administration Policy on September 28.

 The ASM Public and Scientific Affairs Board (PSAB) has been working to counter the Zika virus outbreak by urging Congressional passage of a supplemental funding bill.
 Since February, ASM has communicated with Congress, met with appropriators and staff, collaborated with other public health and scientific organizations and engaged the ASM membership through a successful legislative action alert campaign on August 18.
 The ASM also held a one-day conference on June 1 at ASM headquarters in Washington, D.C. to stimulate basic research and bring together Zika researchers and scientists.
-For more information on the ASM effort to combat Zika, click here.
+ASM is taking great efforts to combat Zika.